 Concerts in October 2026

-The band led by Amy Lee arrives at the Olimpic Arena in Badalona.
-With their Gothic rock and a prodigious voice, Evanescence will offer a night of emotional intensity and sound power.
+The band led by Amy Lee arrives at the Olimpic Arena de Badalona.
+With their gothic rock and a prodigious voice, Evanescence will offer a night of emotional intensity and sonic power in their long-awaited return to Spanish stages.

 The band that changed Spanish pop celebrates its trajectory at the Palau Sant Jordi.
-A night to sing from beginning to end the songs that have accompanied several generations.
+A night to sing from beginning to end the songs that have accompanied several generations in Spain and Latin America.

-Barcelona will experience one of the most emotional moments of the year with the final farewell of Oques Grasses.
-The Catalan group has achieved an unprecedented milestone by solding out all tickets for four concerts at the Olympic Stadium.
+Barcelona will experience one of the most emotional and massive moments of the year with the final farewell of Oques Grasses.
+The Catalan group has achieved an unprecedented milestone by selling out all tickets for their four concerts at the Estadi Olímpic Lluís Companys.
+Under the title “L’últim ball” (The Last Dance), the band bids farewell to the stages at the peak of their career, promising a show that will review their anthems full of optimism, profound lyrics, and contagious rhythms.

-Colombian band Morat returns to the Palau Sant Jordi with two dates.
-Known for their powerful live show and their ability to create pop-folk anthems, they promise two nights of collective euphoria.
+The Colombian band Morat returns to the Palau Sant Jordi for two dates.
+Known for their powerful live performance and their ability to create pop-folk anthems, they promise two nights of collective euphoria.

-The fathers of hard rock return to Barcelona.
+The fathers of hard rock return to Barcelona to prove that their legend is more alive than ever.
 The Sant Jordi Club will be the stage for an electric night where Deep Purple will review a repertoire that is living history of music.
+Led by Ian Gillan, the audience will be able to vibrate with the unmistakable riffs of “Smoke on the Water”, “Highway Star”, or “Hush”.
+Seeing these rock pioneers in a closer format like the Sant Jordi Club is a true privilege for lovers of powerful sounds and impeccable technique.

 Concerts in November 2026

-The artist from Asturias continues celebrating his “20 years without news” at the Palau Sant Jordi.
-A concert to review an entire career full of hits.
+The Asturian artist continues to celebrate his “20 años sin noticias” at the Palau Sant Jordi.
+A concert to review an entire career full of hits that have marked national pop.

 The group from San Sebastián offers four magical nights at the Palau Sant Jordi.
-With their unmistakable sound, they will review their greatest classics in an event full of emotion and nostalgia.
+With their unmistakable sound, they will review their great classics in an event loaded with emotion and nostalgia.

 The master of modern blues-rock arrives at the Sant Jordi Club.
-An essential date for guitar lovers and root music executed with superhuman technique.
+An essential date for guitar lovers and roots music executed with superhuman technique.

-The duo of DJs and producers arrive at Razzmatazz 1.
-Their live set, which mixes electronics, indie, and pop, guarantees a night of non-stop dancing.
+The DJ and producer duo arrives at Razzmatazz 1.
+Their live set, which mixes electronica, indie, and pop with a contagious energy, guarantees a night of uninterrupted dancing.

 The pop-rock band with a punk attitude arrives at the Palau Sant Jordi.
-Carolina Durante will present their new work in what promises to be their most ambitious concert in Barcelona to date.
+Carolina Durante will present their new work in what promises to be their most ambitious concert to date in Barcelona.

 Concerts in December 2026